CesiumGS/cesium-unreal/Documentation/upgrade-to-2.0-guide.md

 ![CesiumFeaturesMetadataComponent](Images/cesiumFeaturesMetadataComponent.jpeg)

-Like its predecessor, the `UCesiumFeaturesMetadataComponent` contains descriptions of the feature ID sets and metadata in the tileset.
+Like its predecessor, the `UCesiumFeaturesMetadataComponent` contains descriptions of the feature ID sets and metadata properties in the tileset.
 These descriptions can be manually specified, or automatically generated using the **"Auto Fill"** button. **"Auto Fill"** will populate the descriptions based on the tiles currently in-view in the editor.

 ![Auto Fill button on the CesiumFeaturesMetadataComponent](Images/autoFill.jpeg)

-These descriptions indicate which feature ID sets or metadata should be *encoded* for access on the GPU.
-Encoding involves converting property values to a GPU-accessible type, then passing them into Unreal materials via texture.
-Everything that is listed in the descriptions will be encoded, and anything not listed will be skipped.
+These descriptions indicate which feature ID sets or metadata should be made accessible to Unreal materials through the GPU.
+This may involve *encoding* – converting property values to a GPU-accessible type, then passing them to materials via texture.
+The descriptions will later be used by **"Generate Material"** to populate a material layer with the described elements.

+Everything that is listed in the descriptions will be encoded or otherwise passed to the material, and anything not listed will be skipped.
 As such, only include feature ID sets and metadata that will be actually used by the application.
 Otherwise, the unused properties may affect memory and performance.

 ### Feature ID Set Descriptions